 “Where are you taking me?”
 Wallace asked, still fighting with Jiro.
 “I don’t know you…”

 Jiro grabbed Wallace and steered him in time so he was throwing up on the pavement instead.
-After the throwing up episode, Jiro pushed Wallace into the passenger side and circled around to get in.
+After the vomiting episodes, Jiro pushed Wallace into the passenger side and circled around to get in.
 He knew it was impossible to get directions so he would have to take them both to his house.
 Letting Mitch roam around his own house was too much of a risk.
 He was suddenly glad he had his own house so his parents wouldn’t freak out.
 And he would never have to explain.
 Upon pulling out, he heard some music coming from Wallace’s side.
 He parked again and reached for Wallace’s pocket, retrieving the cell phone.

 “Hello?”
 Jiro answered.